MTK30/MessagingApp/README.md

 ------------------Messagin App BE service ---------------------------------

-Language : Java
-FrameWork : Play Java
+Language : Java , FrameWork : Play

+To run the application

+cmd: sbt run